Sleeping Habits and Sleep Hygiene

 The Pediatric Association advises that children under two years old should not be exposed to screens.
 For children aged 2 to 5, they can have up to one hour of screen time during the day, but they should not use screens one hour before bedtime.

-Eating too much right before bed doesn't help you sleep through the night!
+Eating too much right before bed does not help you sleep through the night!

 After six months, you can consider programs that help babies learn to fall back asleep on their own after waking up, which is a normal part of the sleep process.
 In the meantime, try to separate feeding from sleeping.
 In other words, feed the baby until they are drowsy but not fully asleep.
 You can also let the baby attempt to fall asleep on their own, and if they’re not successful after a few minutes, you can pick them up.
 You can get free help and guidance on this from the nurses at the Family Care Center and their hotline.

-Until they are one year old, it's important to put the baby in an empty crib to ensure safety and prevent crib death.
+Note: until they are one year old, it is important to put the baby in an empty crib to ensure safety and prevent crib death.

 Most babies will sleep through the night by one year, but some may still need help from their parents to fall asleep.
 Along with how parents respond and consistent practice in learning to sleep independently, other factors like development, health, and temperament also play a role.